coryhouse/a11y/README.md

 - For toggles, make it clear whether it's selected.
 And what will happen if it's clicked.
 For example prefer "Currently muted, click to unmute" over "muted".
 - Announce when something is expanded or collapsed.
 - Avoid spelling phonetically because Braille readers get confused.
 Screen reader users are used to words being mispronounced.
+- Set the tabindex=-1 to convey that something can only be focused via a func call.
+Useful for headers that you want to focus programmatically when an anchor is clicked.

 ## A11y Audit Checklist